 The information gathered will be used to develop conceptual and quantitative models of the relationship among soil properties, climate and water movement and their impact on hydraulic function of STAs and site suitability.
 In addition, our results will be used in combination with data from efforts described above to modify existing models to predict impact on hydrology as well as transport of pollutants.
 Our results will be used to develop outreach materials for decision makers relative to siting, design, and regulation of OWTS (Objective 3).

-We will focus our efforts on the biogeochemical and physical processes that result in (i) the removal/retention of dissolved contaminants, including organic C, N, P metals, and emerging , including medications and personal care products, and (ii) removal/inactivation of pathogenic viruses and bacteria.
+We will focus our efforts on the biogeochemical and physical processes that result in (i) the removal/retention of dissolved contaminants, including organic C, N, P metals, and contaminants of emerging concern, including medications and personal care products, and (ii) removal/inactivation of pathogenic viruses and bacteria.
 These are the main contaminants of concern across the country associated with OWTS contamination of ground and surface waters.
 Experimental and observational studies will be conducted at scales from microcosm to field.

 One major obstacle to OWTS research in rural areas of the US is that many counties currently lack detailed information on the geospatial location and functionality of existing systems.
 Lack of available geospatial information is a major limitation to any large-scale initiative to understand the impacts of climate change, flooding, and sea level rise on OWTS.
 For example, ongoing research in North Carolina has shown that there are 17 coastal counties expected to undergo major environmental changes due to projected sea level rise over the next century.
 Of these counties, only 7 have available geospatial information (GIS shape files, georeferenced CAD files) with the location of existing structures and OWTS.
 The remaining 10 rural counties rely on paper copies of permit plans and locations that, in many cases, have not been validated in several decades (M.C.
 Ricker, personal communications).
 As such, we need to work with counties and municipalities to generate digital OWTS information for use in future coastal research initiatives.